Springorum Origins in Bochum (1400–1600)

 In the 15th and 16th centuries, Bochum was part of the County of Mark and had to follow the politics of its rulers.
 The town itself saw little fighting, but people still felt the effects of wars and rising taxes.
 After 1520, the Reformation brought new Protestant ideas that spread through the region and clashed with the old Catholic traditions.
 Parish life and church appointments often became a point of conflict.
 During the Schmalkaldic War (1546–1547), the struggle between Protestants and Catholics touched Bochum as well, adding to the uncertainty already caused by fire, plague, and poverty.

 The Springorum name first appears in early-15th-century Bochum.
-Two figures belong to this generation: Celce Springorum, recorded in 1423, and Diederich Springorum, documented in 1441 with his wife Karden and their children Baten and Johann (der Ältere).
-Although a familial connection between Celce and Diederich is possible, it is not explicitly attested, and they are therefore treated as parallel members of the same generation.
+Two figures belong to this generation: Telse Springorum, recorded in 1423, and Dietrich Springorum, documented in 1441 with his wife Karden and their children Baten and Johann (der Ältere).
+Although a familial connection between Telse and Dietrich is possible, it is not explicitly attested, and they are therefore treated as parallel members of the same generation.

 Generation -6

-Johann Springorum (der Ältere), proven son of Diederich and Karden, is securely documented and represents the continuation of the Bochum Springorum household into the later 15th century.
+Johann Springorum (der Ältere), proven son of Dietrich and Karden, is securely documented and represents the continuation of the Bochum Springorum household into the later 15th century.

 Generation -5